hype08/Rusty/README.md

 cargo run remove `index` // remove task index.
 ```

+## Future Improvements
+- [ ] Instead of taking user input from arguments, run a loop and ask the user for their command every iteration.
+- [ ] Implement a command for changing the task description.
+- [ ] Implement a custom sort command.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)